Using a table visualization

 Show the item counts in subtotal text

-The Look tab of the table's properties is the main place for customizing the appearance of each part of the table.
+The Design tab of the table's properties is the main place for customizing the styling for each part of the overall table (use the Look tab in previous versions).

 Some appearance properties are also available on individual columns, which take priority when set.